rlinsdev/42-so_long/README.md

 # Last note

-• To defence, you must be in VNC connection
+• To evaluation, you must be in VNC connection

 • I Just was able to make the project in linux environment